App Router vs Pages Router in Next.js

 )

-}The page itself is a server component.
-It reads searchParams, calls searchPosts on the server, and renders the results list.
-The SearchInput is a client component because it needs useState and useRouter for the typing experience.
-The page passes initialQuery down as a prop, which is fine because strings and numbers serialize cleanly across the server to client boundary.
+}The page is a server component: reads searchParams, calls searchPosts on the server, renders results.
+SearchInput needs 'use client' because it uses useState and useRouter.
+The page passes initialQuery as a prop, and that is fine because strings serialize cleanly across the boundary.

-The gotcha: you cannot pass searchPosts itself as a prop to the client component.
+The part many teams get wrong on first migration: you cannot pass searchPosts itself as a prop to the client component.
 Functions do not serialize.
-If the client needed to call the search, you would turn searchPosts into a Server Action with 'use server' and pass the action as the prop.
-This is exactly the split many teams get wrong on their first migration.
+If the client needed to trigger search directly, you would wrap searchPosts in a Server Action with 'use server' and pass the action as the prop.
+That is the split most teams misread their first time through.

 Short Answer